Blog

 To ensure optimal sun protection, keep the following factors in mind:

-Regardless of the type of sunscreen used, reapplication every two hours is crucial.
+Reapplication: Regardless of the type of sunscreen used, reapplication every two hours is crucial.
 Even if you are wearing makeup or have applied moisturizer, reapply sunscreen to maintain effectiveness.

-Apply a sufficient amount of sunscreen for proper coverage.
+Quantity: Apply a sufficient amount of sunscreen for proper coverage.
 Use approximately a quarter teaspoon of sunscreen for the face every two hours when you are outside in direct sunlight.

-Seek shade whenever possible, as no sunscreen can provide complete protection.
+Other Protective Measures: Seek shade whenever possible, as no sunscreen can provide complete protection.
 Wear long-sleeved shirts and hats to shield your skin from harmful UV rays and use polarized sunglasses to protect your eyes from UV damage.

 Properly applying and reapplying sunscreen is crucial for effective sun protection.
 By following the correct order of skincare products and understanding the science behind sunscreen absorption, you can enhance your skin's defense against harmful UV rays.
 Additionally, incorporating other protective measures further bolsters your sun protection regimen.
 Remember, it is easier to protect your skin than to correct it.
 Embrace these practices, and enjoy healthy, radiant skin for years to come.

-Sign-up HERE for our newsletter to receive access to expert skin care advice from founder and dermatologist Dr. Heather D. Rogers, MD.
+To learn more, sign-up HERE to receive weekly educational newsletters from our founder and dermatologist, Dr. Heather D. Rogers, MD.

 Back to blog